Chia-Network/chia-docs/docs/13cli/cli.md

 sidebar_position: 1
 ---

-# TODO
+# Index of commands

-For now we recommend you refer to the [CLI documentation](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference) on the chia-blockchain wiki.
+We plan to add a reference doc for each of our CLI commands in this section.
+For now, we have a selection of commands documented on our [wiki](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference).